w3c/html/docs/editing-documentation.md

 comment.

 ### Merging Pull Requests from Branches
-For pull requests coming from branches within this repository, use the same steps above except use `mypr` and there is no reason to use the web interface.
+For pull requests coming from branches within this repository, use the same steps except use `mypr` and there is no reason to use web interface.

 `git push` will _automatically_ close the pull request and mark it as merged, since the commits contained there were updated.